GSA/digitalcorps.gsa.gov/README.md

 # United States Digital Corps

-The [U.S. Digital Corps](https://digitalcorps.gsa.gov/) website is developed using the [U.S. Web Design System v2.0](https://v2.designsystem.digital.gov) and is focused on providing developers a starter kit and reference implementation for [Federalist](https://federalist.18f.gov/) websites.
+The [U.S. Digital Corps](https://digitalcorps.gsa.gov/) website is developed using the [U.S. Web Design System v2.0](https://v2.designsystem.digital.gov) and is hosted as a [Cloud.gov Pages](https://federalist.18f.gov/) websites.
 This code uses the [Jekyll](https://jekyllrb.com) site engine and built with Ruby.

 This project assumes that you are comfortable editing source code.
 If you prefer to launch a website without editing any source code, checkout [uswds-jekyll](https://github.com/18F/uswds-jekyll), which allows you to change the layout and content with configuration files.

-This project strives to be compliant with requirements set by [21st Century IDEA Act](https://www.meritalk.com/articles/senate-passes-idea-act/).
+This project strives to be compliant with requirements set by [21st Century IDEA Act](https://www.congress.gov/bill/115th-congress/house-bill/5759).
 The standards require that a website or digital service:

-- is accessible to individuals with disabilities;
+- is accessible to individuals with disabilities,
-- has a consistent appearance;
+- has a consistent appearance,
-- does not duplicate any legacy websites (the legislation also requires agencies to ensure that legacy websites are regularly reviewed, removed, and consolidated);
+- does not overlap with or duplicate any legacy websites,
-- has a search function;
+- contains a search function,
-- uses an industry standard secure connection;
+- is provided through an industry standard secure connection,
-- “is designed around user needs with data-driven analysis influencing management and development decisions, using qualitative and quantitative data to determine user goals, needs, and behaviors, and continually test the website, web-based form, web-based application, or digital service to ensure that user needs are addressed;”
-- allows for user customization; and
+- is designed around user needs,
+- provides users with the option for a more customized digital experience that allows users to complete digital transactions in an efficient and accurate manner, and
-- is mobile-friendly.
+- is fully functional and usable on common mobile devices.

 ## Installation